-This policy provides a framework for managing disclosures of suspected incidents involving wrongful practices, which significantly affect JTC and its operations.
-Incidents of wrongful practices include (but are not limited to):
+This policy provides a framework for managing disclosures of suspected wrongful practices, which significantly affect JTC and its operations.
+Examples of wrongful practices include (but are not limited to):

-- a) Breach of law or policy;
+- a) Breach of laws of the land or JTC policies;

-- b) Fraudulent act;
+- b) Fraudulent acts;

 - c) Corruption (bribery);

 - d) Collusion;

-- e) Criminal offence;
+- e) Criminal offences;

 - f) Wilful suppression or concealment of any relevant information relating to wrongful practice;

+- g) Abetting wrongful practices;

-- g) Endangering act to person or property; and
+- h) Endangering acts to persons or properties; and

-- h) Others (improper practices/activities), which may cause financial or non-financial loss to JTC, or damage JTC's reputation).
+- i) Others (improper practices/activities), which may cause financial or non-financial loss to JTC, or damage JTC's reputation).